dharmab/dharmab.github.io/_src/index.md

 [My GitHub is here.](https://github.com/dharmab)

-I am not active on social media.
+I am not active on social media because it is a net negative for my life and lifestyle.